tipsi/tipsi-stripe/website/docs-md/paymentrequestwithcardform.md

 sidebar_label: .paymentRequestWithCardForm()
 ---

 Opens the `Add Card` view to to accept a payment.
+On success the returned object is a PaymentMethod

 **options (iOS only)** — An object with the following keys: